 Attn: Office of Regulatory Affairs and Compliance

 Indianapolis, IN 46204

 Student Contact Information

 The primary means of contact between American College of Education and its students is through email.
 Students are responsible for ensuring their contact information is accurate and current.
 Students can update their contact information via the MyACE portal.
 To guarantee receipt of important communications, students should make sure spam filters are set to receive email from the College.
-Due to FERPA regulations, ACE can only respond to a student’s email message if it is sent from the email account on record with the College.
+Due to FERPA regulations, ACE can only respond to a student’s email message or text if it is sent from the email account or contact number on record with the College.

 Student Record Maintenance